QianMo/Unity-Entitas-Framework-Usage/README.md

 # Unity-Entitas-Framework-Test
-A Trip to The Entity–Component–System Framework 'Entitas-CSharp' in Unity
+A Trip to The Entity–Component–System(ECS) Framework 'Entitas-CSharp' in Unity

 # Reference
 https://github.com/sschmid/Entitas-CSharp